 Stand at the crossroads and look; ask for the ancient paths, ask where the good way is, and walk in it, and you will find rest for your souls.– Jeremiah 6:16b (NIV)

 As my friend Blake told me a while back, the proper response to my conversion to Anglicanism is, “Well, yeah,” as if it was the most obvious thing in the world for me to do.
-This wasn’t always the case, but a few blog posts over the last few years have tracked my gradual direction.
+This wasn’t always the case, but a few blog posts have tracked my gradual direction over the last few years.

 Indeed, within a few months, if all goes as planned, I will be ordained a transitional deacon in The Anglican Church in North America.
 It’s been a long road, and there will still be at least a year more on my journey to the priesthood.
 Growing up in a nominally Baptist culture, and even remaining Baptist during my days at a United Methodist college, who would have ever thought I would turn out Anglican?
 Yet here I am.
 But how did a low-church Baptist boy from the North Georgia mountains ever end up in a liturgical tradition like Anglicanism?

 In college, I experienced structured liturgy for the first time through the school’s Methodist chapel services.
 At first, I balked.
 It felt redundant.
 Why did people say the same things week after week?
-Yet, I began to connect with both the ancient history of these prayers and the fact that saying them so often committed them to memory.
-Meanwhile, in my two art history classes, I was introduced to the Church’s deep artistic history and many Christian movements I did not previously know.
+Yet, I began to connect with the ancient history of these prayers and that reciting them so often committed them to memory.
+Meanwhile, I was introduced to the Church’s deep artistic history and many Christian movements I did not previously know in my two art history classes.
 And, of course, that class is where I met Francis.

 What impressed me about Lewis, Stott, and Packer was their primary emphasis on the great doctrines all historic Christian traditions had in common; they were not preaching “Anglican” theology.
 Of course, this approach is, as it turns out, at the very heart of Anglican theology.
 Early Anglicans were quick to distance themselves from Roman Catholicism and many of its particulars.
 Still, there was a much more careful, often more meticulous approach to reform than on the continent.
-Archbishop Thomas Cranmer and those he surrounded himself with, such as transplanted continental reformer Martin Bucer, were top-notch Early Church scholars who mined the ancient resources well, and they had seen the bitter divides between reform movements on the continent that they desperately wanted to avoid.
+Archbishop Thomas Cranmer and those surrounding him, such as transplanted continental reformer Martin Bucer, were top-notch Early Church scholars.
+They mined the ancient resources well and worked to avoid the bitter divides between reform movements they had seen on the continent.
 As Anglican theologian Gerald Bray says in his biblical-systematic theology, God is Love,

 Although it is firmly Protestant, classical Anglicanism does not promote devotion to a particular founder or doctrines and practices that distinguish it from other churches.
 It is best understood in terms of what John Stott called Basic Christianity or what C.S.
 Lewis called Mere Christianity… Basic or mere Christianity is not a shallow faith but draws deeply on the revelation of God’s Word and seeks to embrace all who submit to its authority in sincerity and truth.
 It is fully Catholic, fully Orthodox, and fully Protestant because it is firmly grounded on the Bible and on its teaching alone.